 Score 6 Lithuanian policymakers are supposed to conduct sustainability checks within the new framework for regulatory impact assessment.
-The 2012 impactassessment guidelines provide for the assessment of economic, social and environmental impacts, among other factors.
+The 2012 impact-assessment guidelines provide for the assessment of economic, social and environmental impacts, among other factors.
 Both short-term and long-term impacts should be assessed under the new guidelines.
 However, the guidelines do not provide an exhaustive set of impact indicators addressing these impact dimensions.
 Producing high-quality environmental reviews is likely to remain a challenge under the new system, as it focuses on impacts within the business environment and new administrative burdens.
-The 2003 impact-assessment guidelines contained similar provisions with respect to sustainability checks.
+The ex ante evaluation of the 2014 - 2020 operational program supported by EU structural funds included strategic environmental assessment that considered the likely effects of EU investments on the environment (in line with the EU and national legislation).